Berlin International University of Applied Sciences

-Berlin International University of Applied Sciences (formerly known and BAU IB or BAU International Berlin – University of Applied Sciences) is a private, non-profit institution of higher education in Berlin, Germany.
+Whitecliffe University of Applied Sciences (formerly known as Berlin International University of Applied Sciences (BI) and before that as BAU International Berlin – University of Applied Sciences (BAU IB)) is a private institution of higher education in Berlin, Germany.
 It was founded in 2014 as a Fachhochschule in its own right by the state of Berlin.
 It is registered as the 31st private university in Berlin under German law.

-Berlin International is organized into five separate academic units – two faculties, preparatory school, research institute, and a library – with the campus being located in Charlottenburg.
+The university is organized into five separate academic units – two faculties, preparatory school, research institute, and a library – with the campus being located in Charlottenburg.
 It represents an intercultural educational environment that provides students with the tools to develop their intellectual growth, experiences and creativity.

-There are currently 535 students from 92 different countries in the world enrolled at Berlin International.
+There are currently 535 students from 93 different countries in the world enrolled at the university.

 History

-Berlin International was founded in 2012 on the initiative of the Turkish entrepreneur Enver Yücel, the Founder and Chairman of the BAU Global Education Network, an international network of higher institutions spread all over the world.
-It was first established as Campus of Bahçeşehir University Istanbul and later, in 2014, became a higher education institution in its own right.
-In June 2014, Berlin International was granted permission by the Berlin Senate Department of Education, Youth and Science (Senatsverwaltung für Bildung, Jugend und Wissenschaft) to begin trial operation.
+The university was founded in 2012 on the initiative of the Turkish entrepreneur Enver Yücel, the Founder and Chairman of the BAU Global Education Network, an international network of higher institutions spread all over the world.
+It was first established as a campus of Bahçeşehir University Istanbul and later, in 2014, became a higher education institution in its own right.
+In June 2014, the institution was granted permission by the Berlin Senate Department of Education, Youth and Science (Senatsverwaltung für Bildung, Jugend und Wissenschaft) to begin trial operation.
 The degree programmes began in October 2014 with its first students.

-Berlin International's campus is located in the commercial building ensemble Salzufer 6.
-It's located in Charlottenburg, which is on the border with Tiergarten.
-The campus has new classrooms, computer labs, design studios and a room for students working in groups.
-All teaching facilities are equipped with whiteboards and projects, as well as sound equipment and internet access.
+The campus is located in the commercial building ensemble Salzufer 6, in Charlottenburg, on the border with Tiergarten.
+The campus has classrooms, computer labs, design studios and a room for students working in groups.
+All teaching facilities are equipped with whiteboards and projectors, as well as sound equipment and internet access.
 The Event & Video Conference Hall is equipped with a video conferencing system by Cisco Systems that uses multiple cameras.
-The conference hall is used to connect to other campuses that are part of the BAU Global Network for shared teaching.
+The conference hall is used to connect to other campuses that are part of the institution's international education network for shared teaching.

+Acquisition by Whitecliffe Global and rebranding (2026)

+On 1 March 2026, Whitecliffe Global — an international higher education group based in Auckland, New Zealand, encompassing Whitecliffe New Zealand and Whitecliffe Institute of Creative Arts and Technology — announced the successful acquisition of Berlin International University of Applied Sciences.
+The institution was simultaneously rebranded as Whitecliffe University of Applied Sciences.

+The acquisition marks Whitecliffe Global's entry into continental Europe.
+The Berlin campus became the first institution carrying the "university" title within the Whitecliffe Global portfolio, enabling the introduction of dual-degree programmes for students enrolled at the group's Australasian institutions, where regulatory frameworks prevent use of the "university" title.

+Chancellor Prof. Dr. Peter Mathias Konhäusner stated that the transition preserves the distinct character and academic culture of the Berlin campus, while connecting it to a larger international academic community.
+Academic accreditation, programmes, and curriculum remain unchanged.